Please register or login to continue

 'This poor man was strangled to death, Bonheur'.

-'That appears to be the case inspector, but what I don't understand is how could it be that no one had witnessed this murder?'
+'That appears to be the case, Inspector, but what I don’t understand is how no one witnessed the murder?'

-'I would not make that assertion just yet, until we have spoken to the locals'.
+'I would not make that assertion just yet, not until we have spoken to the locals'.

 'What do you expect any of them to tell us?'

-'That I do not know, but we must make an attempt to find valuable witnesses.
-If not, we will be at a disadvantage'.
+'That I do not know.
+But we must make an attempt to find credible witnesses.
+If not, we shall be at a disadvantage'.

-'For the moment we are.
+'For the moment, yes.
 However, I am confident that we shall come across him soon'.

-'That does seem to be likely an occurrence'.
+'That does seem to be a likely occurrence'.

 'And the piece of ruby?
-What are we then to determine about the ruby?'
+What are we then to determine about it?'

 'I was thinking that we should visit the local jewellers in the city and enquire about the nature of the rubies and where they are sold or purchased'.